Wait a minute, that's not right.

 He talks about the "how to" of eliminating wheat and other carbohydrates.
 The book includes menus and recipes for low-carb eating.

-...pretty well tell the same story as these:
+...mainly tell the same story as these: